AMSUCF/Electronic-Literature/syllabus.md

 This course uses an asynchronous format, and relies upon students to complete all readings, engage with both pre-recorded and external videos, and join in on course discussions.
 All assignments are due on Sunday night at the close of their listed module, but will be accepted with no penalty through the next listed deadline.
 Once an assignment closes, late work will not be accepted unless an additional extension has already been approved by the instructor: please reach out early if circumstances will require additional time!

-- Office hour assistance is available both through text on Webcourses messages and via Zoom: reaching out through Webcourses first is recommended, and we will schedule meetings live at times convenient to all.
+- Office hour assistance is available both through text on Webcourses messages and via Zoom: reaching out through Webcourses first is recommended, and Zoom meetings will be scheduled at mutually convenient times.
 - All course materials are asynchronous, using a mix of video and text as appropriate.
 However, the course does require consistent weekly participation following the listed schedule - it is not self-paced!
 - Students will need access to a reliable internet connection and computer, chromebook, or tablet in order to participate in the course.
 Students are not required to install software, but will have the option to do so for some critiques.
 - In the event of an emergency or medical challenge, additional flexibility beyond the grading guidelines is available: when anticipated, students should reach out to the instructor as soon as feasible to form a plan or discuss an incomplete if needed.